ndd21/PHYS281/docs/demo-terminal.md

 If you have installed Anaconda, the command prompt should start with the name of the Anaconda environment in brackets, e.g., `(base)` for the default environment.

-A terminal might sometimes be referred to as a "@(shell)"; the shell is a programme that runs within the terminal and is what you actually interact with when running commands.
+A terminal might sometimes be referred to as a "@(shell)"; the shell is a program that runs within the terminal and is what you actually interact with when running commands.
 Another common term used to describe a terminal is a "console".
 Despite subtly different meanings terminal, console and shell are often used interchangeably.

 !!! note
-    In a Mac OS/Linux terminal there are a variety of different @(shells) that you can use with slightly different syntaxes and abilities (shell's are a coding language within themselves), but on most distributions the default shell is called [bash](https://en.wikipedia.org/wiki/Bash_(Unix_shell)).
+    In a Mac OS/Linux terminal there are a variety of different @(shells) that you can use with slightly different syntaxes and abilities (shell's are themselves coding languages), but on most distributions the default shell is called [bash](https://en.wikipedia.org/wiki/Bash_(Unix_shell)).

 ## Terminal "cheat sheet"

 Below we will go through a few of the basic commands, with examples, to help navigate using a terminal.
-If there is different syntax between Windows, Mac OS, or Linux these will be given.
-For Windows these commands assume you are using the PowerShell and not a different terminal programme.
+If there is a different syntax between Windows, Mac OS, or Linux these will be given.
+For Windows these commands assume you are using the PowerShell and not a different terminal program.

 Two useful features (among others) of a terminal are: